-Fact Check Your Feed: Are Kids Really COVID-19 ‘Super Spreaders’?
+Fact Check My Feed: Are Kids Really COVID-19 ‘Super Spreaders’?

 This story is part of Science Friday’s coverage on the novel coronavirus, the agent of the disease COVID-19.
 Listen to experts discuss the spread, outbreak response, and treatment.